balanceofcowards/modloader.py/README.md

 Usage
 -----

 The syntax is pretty easy.
-You provide a directory and a specifier and you get a list callable elements which you can execute directly.
+You provide a directory and a specifier and you get a list of all modules containing the respective callable elements which you can then execute directly.
 The specifier can be either a string representing a function name or a class.
-In the first case, a list of functions with the same name, found in any of the searched modules will be provided.
-In the second case, a list of objects (not instances!) which are a subclass of the given object will be returned.
-In both cases it will be possible to call any element of the list directly.
+In the first case, all modules containing a function with the same name will be provided.
+In the second case, all modules defining a subclass of the given object will be returned.
+In both cases it will be possible to call any element of the list just by `elem.specifier()`.

 The following minimal example should make things clear: